-^{} Currently insurers/payors define and cover palliative care services inconsistently.
-Inpatient PC services are covered as any inpatient service and generally are not an issue.
-Outpatient/clinic-based or homecare-based PC services are more variably covered.
+Currently insurers/payors define and cover palliative care services inconsistently.
+Inpatient palliative care services are covered as any inpatient service and generally are not an issue.
+Outpatient/clinic-based or home care-based palliative care services are more variably covered.
 Provider services by MDs and PA/NPs are covered in the usual fashion.
-RN, spiritual care, social services may not be covered services depending on payor.
+RN, spiritual care and social services may not be covered, depending on payor.

-- Early referral and admission into hospice services allows the patient and family time to get symptoms under control, time to plan with the entire IDT for the next stage of life, reduces the risk for complicated grief, and improves overall quality of life.
-Some patients even experience improved life expectancy (Joseph, 2016). - A patient may revoke hospice at any time.
-And may be readmitted if criteria are met again. - A patient may be discharged from hospice if the patient improves or stabilizes and the prognosis is no longer less than six months. - A patient may remain on hospice services longer than six months as long as the likely prognosis is still less than six months. - Patients can continue working with their usual physicians as they would like and the hospice interdisciplinary team will coordinate care with all team members. - Each hospice IDT is required to meet every 15 days to review care plans and will meet more frequently if the patient's status dictates (see also Annotation #11, "Assess for Hospice Referral").
+- Early referral and admission into hospice services allows the patient and family time to get symptoms under control and time to plan with the entire IDT for the next stage of life, reduce the risk for complicated grief and improve overall quality of life.
+Some patients even experience improved life expectancy.
+(Joseph, 2016) - A patient may revoke hospice at any time and may be readmitted if criteria are met again. - A patient may be discharged from hospice if he/she improves or stabilizes and the prognosis is no longer less than six months. - A patient may remain on hospice services longer than six months as long as the likely prognosis is still less than six months. - Patients can continue working with their usual physicians as they would like, and the hospice interdisciplinary team will coordinate care with all team members. - Each hospice IDT is required to meet every 15 days to review care plans and will meet more frequently if the patient's status dictates.
+(See also Annotation #11, "Assess for Hospice Referral.")

-See the Implementation Tools and Resources Table for more hospice resources.
+See the Implementation Tools and Resources Tables for more hospice resources.